mcfletch/2daypython/trivia.rst

     >>> for line in file_handle:
     ...     levels.append( read_line(line) )

-And finally, we want to put all of that into a :doc:`function` with a name that tells us what the function does for us and lets us specify :
+And finally, we want to put all of that into a :doc:`functions` with a name that tells us what the function does for us and lets us specify :

 .. code-block:: python